Afraid to cook fish at home? You won’t be after making Prosciutto-Wrapped Halibut with Herb-Caper Butter that’s ready in about 30 minutes!

 - Using the plastic wrap, form the butter into a “log” and refrigerate or freeze.

-- You can leave it in a container in your refrigerator, however, forming the butter into a “log” allows you to cut off just what you want or need and rewrap and refrigerate the next!
+- MAKE AHEAD: Refrigerate or freeze until needed.
+You can leave it in a container in your refrigerator, however, forming the butter into a “log” allows you to cut off just what you want or need and rewrap and refrigerate the rest.

 - Then, season the fish with salt and black pepper and wrap each filet with a slice of prosciutto.